napari/docs/docs/guides/axis-names.md

   to provide this information.
 However, napari did not use that information for
   anything: it was up to the user to propagate it to `Viewer.dims`.
-- **In 0.7.x,** layer axis *units* propagate to `Viewer.dims` automatically, but layer names are still ignored by default.
+- **In 0.7.x,** layer axis *units* propagate to `Viewer.dims` automatically, but layer axis *names* are still ignored by default.
 - [**In the hopefully near future,**](active-roadmap), layer axis names will be automatically combined to provide the viewer axis names, which will be the union of all layer axes.